Find A Recycling Center Near You

 Where to Recycle Appliances

 Locating a place to recycle appliances near you is simple.
-You can use the appliance recycle finder on this website to find waste management facilities that accept them.
-There are even businesses that focus on repairing old washers and dryers as well as other appliances.
+You can use the appliance recycling guide on this website to find waste management facilities that accept them.
+Some businesses even focus on repairing old washers and dryers as well as other appliances.
 They either take the parts or repair the appliance for resale.

 Instead of letting those clunky appliances sit in your garage or collect dust in the basement, why not make some money back and help keep the environment free of hazardous materials?
-If you’re looking to recycle your old appliances, find a facility near you today!
+If you want to recycle your old appliances, find a facility today!

 Scrap Metal Recycling

-If you’ve got scrap metal lying around, you should locate a scrap metal recycling center near you immediately.
+If you have scrap metal lying around, you should locate a recycling center near you.
 What you’ve got could be worth some money!
 Instead of throwing it in the trash, use this guide to find the closest recycling center.

 How to Recycle Scrap Metal Near You

-Before you throw that item in the trash, you might want to consider if it has any valuable scrap metal in it.
+Before tossing that item, check for valuable scrap metal.
 Don’t believe us?
-The scrap metal industry was valued at $64 billion dollars in 2010!
+The scrap metal industry was valued at 64 billion dollars in 2010!

 Zinc, copper, gold, steel, and aluminum are all valuable materials, and many household items contain them.
-The only thing you need to know is which ones to recycle and how much they are worth.
+You only need to know which ones to recycle and how much they are worth.

-Learning how to recycle scrap metal and finding a facility near you provides powerful economic benefits.
+Learning to recycle scrap metal and finding a facility near you provides powerful economic benefits.

-Determining if your metal is valuable is rather easy.
+Determining if your metal is valuable is relatively easy.
 All you need is a magnet.
 If the metal sticks to the magnet, it is “ferrous” and not valuable.
 If it doesn’t stick, it is “non-ferrous”.
 These metals can fetch a decent chunk of change.
 Separate your scraps into these two categories.
-Both should be recycled.
+You should recycle both.

 Types of Metal to Recycle